(10 customer reviews)

 Solution:

-• Feed Sparingly and Appropriately: Only feed your Venus flytrap small insects like flies, ants, or spiders, and limit feeding to once every 2-4 weeks.
+• Feed Sparingly and Appropriately: Only feed your Venus flytrap plant small insects like flies, ants, or spiders, and limit feeding to once every 2-4 weeks.
 Each trap should only digest one insect at a time.
 Never feed it human food or overfeed, as this can stress and weaken the plant.

 5. Pest Infestation